23 December 2025

 Not all POS systems are designed for Indian kitchens.

-A Made-in-India restaurant POS is built around:
+A Made-in-India restaurant POS is typically built around:

 The third approach is the most effective for active kitchens.
 It reflects real usage during live operations and removes dependency on manual updates.